Little India, Singapore: History

 Little India was initially a district used by Europeans for cattle trading, where Indian migrant workers found jobs, specializing in cattle rearing.
 Its location along the Serangoon River provided good conditions for raising livestock, resulting in the growth of that industry.
+The area would then be named after the area, causing it to be known as Serangoon.
 Eventually, the swamps were drained, and the European cattle farmers and traders moved out.
 Many of the cattle rearing migrant workers stayed, and the neighborhood became predominantly inhabited by South Asians, namely people of Indian descent.
 The Tamil Muslims, also known as Chulias, were among the earliest groups of Indian traders who arrived, engaging in commerce and various occupations, including infrastructure construction and serving in colonial positions.

-Little India was officially gazetted as a conservation area on July 7, 1989, with subsequent conservation of additional buildings along Desker Road, Syed Alwi Road, and Jalan Besar occurring over the following decades.
+Throughout the 1980s, the Singapore Tourism Board would then lead an effort to rename the area from Serangoon to Little India as it is known today.
+Little India was officially gazetted as a conservation area on 7 July 1989, with subsequent conservation of additional buildings along Desker Road, Syed Alwi Road, and Jalan Besar occurring over the following decades.